freelawproject/free.law/content/pages/recap/faq.md

 pay significant fees for the documents they download from PACER.

 #### What does RECAP do?
-RECAP is an extension (or "add on") for the Firefox web browser that improves the PACER experience while helping PACER users build a free and open repository of public court records.
+RECAP is an extension for Firefox or Chrome that improves the PACER experience while helping PACER users build a free and open repository of public court records.
 RECAP users automatically donate the documents they purchase from PACER into a public repository